All-Natural Toys, Tools and Accessories for Play Dough

 As well as pattern making and moulding items, keep an eye out for things that can be used to decorate and embellish their play dough creations too.
-This could be as simple as a handful of dried spaghetti or pasta, or some straws, feathers, buttons or marbles.
+This could be as simple as a handful of dried spaghetti, rice or pasta shapes, or some paper straws, feathers, pebbles, buttons or marbles.

 Playing with natural materials like wood and metal rather than plastic is great not only for the environment but also gives the kids a richer sensory experience as they play.
 But don’t stick to manufactured items - you can find some great nature-made play dough accessories too.
 Once again the kitchen is a great place to find things to use with the play dough – dried pulses and spices, pasta of all shapes and sizes, and even fruit and vegetables can all make great tools for marking and moulding.

 The natural world is a great store cupboard of play dough tools.
 We bring back all sorts of treasures from our adventures out and about that – as long as they are clean or cleanable – can be used with the dough.
 Pinecones, acorns, conkers (and their spiky shells), shells, stones, sticks, seeds and nuts of all sorts are great because they are hard enough to be easy to print with, but don’t overlook leaves, herbs and flowers for scent, colour and more subtle pattern making and decorating.